 Art Stop Gallery in Tacoma, WA.
 July 15-September 23, 2017.
 Group exhibit featuring work by members of the Northwest Designer Craftsmen.
 There will be craft work in a variety of mediums centered around the theme of baskets by 28 artists.
 Katherine Lewis is showing her basket “Orange Zig Zag”.
 The show is inspired by the upcoming and concurrent National Basketry Organization Conference in Tacoma.

 American Art Company in Tacoma, WA.
 July 20-August 26, 2017.
 As an instructor at the upcoming National Basketry Organization conference in Tacoma, Katherine Lewis was invited to submit one of her baskets to the exhibit “All Things Considered 9”.
-There will be a wide variety of contemporary basketry on display.
+There will be a wide variety of juried contemporary basketry on display.
 Katherine is grateful to show her work “Home Grown” which shows off the beauty of the willows grown on her farm.

 More To Consider 2 at the National Basketry Organization Biennial Conference in Tacoma, WA.
 July 19-22, 2017.
 This exhibit is an open, non-juried invitational for work of NBO Members and conference attendees that will be displayed at the beautiful Kittredge Gallery on the campus of the University of Puget Sound during the conference.
 The NBO’s Guild Advisory Committee initiated this exhibit at the last conference to allow more members to share their work.
 Katherine Lewis will be displaying her basket “Gathering” made from hand peeled willows.